 - The partnership must have completed 2 dirty books, 2 clean books, and 1 wild book.

 - One player in the partnership has picked up their ‘foot’ and played at least a single turn from it.
 (The one who hasn’t played their total foot)

 - You must receive permission from your partner to go out, meld the remainder of your cards but one, and discard the last card.
 If your partner denies you, you may not go out.

 Melds are formed with cards from A to 4.
 Threes, however, may not be melded in a normal way.

 Red Threes count for a player if it is laid down on the table with their melds, however, it counts against them if it is not.
-Red threes should be immediately placed face-p on the table and a new card must be drawn from the stock.
-Red threes may be found in your hand, drawn from the stock, found in the foot, or picked from the discard.
+Red threes should be immediately placed face up on the table and a new card must be drawn from the stock.
+They may be found in your hand, drawn from the stock, found in the foot, or picked from the discard.
 If your opponents ‘go out’ (get rid of all their cards) before you have grabbed your ‘foot,’ and there is a red three present, that three counts against you.

 Black Threes can only be used to block the next player from picking out the discard after you discard it.
 Black threes left in your hand count for minus five points on your score.
-Black threes can not be played- only discarded.
+They cannot be played- only discarded.

 Twos & Jokers